pletzer/pyterp_tests/docs/report.md

 The evaluation step is typically orders of magnituds faster than the computation of weights, indicating the need to reuse the weights whenever possible.

 Libcf is faster than ESMF for high resolution (total number of source and destination cells larger than 1e8) but this advantage mostly disappears at very high resolutions.
-Conservative interpolation is only a facto 2x slower than ESMF bilinear at very high resolution.
+Conservative interpolation is only a factor 2x slower than ESMF bilinear at very high resolution.

 Source (green) and destination (red) grids     | Regridding execution times :---------------------------------------------:|:---------------------------------------------: